Want to hit the open Spanish road? Here’s a rundown of what you should know when it comes to driving in Spain.

 For citizens of many countries, exchanging a driving license in Spain is fairly straightforward.
 EU/EFTA nationals only need to renew their license when it expires, which essentially means exchanging it for a Spanish license unless they want to renew it back in their home country.
 You’ll need to exchange your EU driving license for a Spanish one after two years if it has no expiry date.
 Residents of some EU countries also need to exchange after two years if their license is valid for over five years.

 Non-EU nationals usually need to exchange their license after six months (or one year if driving on an IDP).
-Around 25 countries, including Brazil, Japan and Turkey, have license exchange agreements with Spain which enable a simple exchange.
+Around 25 countries, including Brazil, Japan, and Türkiye, have license exchange agreements with Spain which enable a simple exchange.
 Other nationals, such as those from Australia or the US, need to take the Spanish driving test to get a full license.

 To exchange a foreign license in Spain, you need to make an appointment at a police station or traffic office (in Spanish).
 You’ll need to complete an exchange form and bring along ID, proof of Spanish residence, and your existing driving license.